English-591 · Topics in Pedagogy

 A Note

-Your proposal sets the tone for your work this semester.
-Choose a site you care about deeply—one that fuels your critique, your imagination, and your commitment to collective liberation.
-Let your inquiry be rigorous, your analysis be intersectional, and your vision be unbound.
+Choose a site you care about deeply.
+Let your inquiry be rigorous, your analysis intersectional, and your vision unbound.
+Anti-racism is not a single-issue struggle.
+Neither is this course.

-#02 Comparative Analysis — Racist Structures & Anti-Racist Pedagogies in Practice
+Assignment 02 Comparative Analysis — Racist Structures & Anti-Racist Pedagogies in Practice

 100 pts +

-Points: 100 | Length: 10–12 pages, double-spaced (excluding citations)
+Length: 10–12 pages, double-spaced (excluding citations)

 Why This Assignment?